Salary sacrifice is a great way to grow your super to secure your financial future

 If you would like to talk to us about contributing to your super, make an appointment with one of our Superannuation advisers.

 Is there a contribution limit?

 Salary sacrifice is a before-tax (concessional) contribution and there are limits to the amount you can contribute.

-Your concessional contributions cap includes all before-tax contributions made to super, and is the annual limit per individual, not per fund.
-This means that contributions made to your other super funds are included in the limit and additional tax will apply to contributions in excess of the limit.
+This limit applies per member, not per fund.
+This means that contributions made to any other super funds you might have, are included in the limit and additional tax will apply to contributions in excess of the limit.

 For more information, refer to the Super Guide or call us on 1300 362 415.

 This information on this website is provided by Motor Trades Association of Australia Superannuation Fund Pty Ltd (ABN 14 008 650 628, AFSL 238 718) of Level 3, 39 Brisbane Avenue BARTON ACT 2600, Trustee of the MTAA Superannuation Fund (ABN 74 559 365 913).
 Motor Trades Association of Australia Superannuation Fund Pty Ltd has ownership interests in Industry Super Holdings Pty Ltd and Members Equity Bank Limited (ABN 56 070 88 7 679).

 The information contained in this website is correct at the time of publishing.
 It is of a general nature and does not take into account your objectives, financial situation or needs.
 Before acting on any of the information you should consider its appropriateness, having regard to your own objectives, financial situation and needs.
 If you are considering acquiring or continuing to hold a particular financial product, you should obtain the Product Disclosure Statement relating to the product and consider it before making any decision.
 The MTAA Super Product Disclosure Statement is available on this website, or by telephoning the Customer Service Centre on 1300 362 415.